API Reference

 # captured text

-Catchall are delimited by an asterisk (*) and work the same as path segment delimiters, except they always match to the end of the URL including any forward slashes.
+Catchalls are delimited by an asterisk (*) and work the same as path segment parameters, except they always match to the end of the URL including any forward slashes.

 Examples: